 2 tablespoons lime juice and 2 teaspoons lime zest

-In a blender, place the dried shrimp (if using), the dried lemon myrtle, crushed garlic, pepper, galangal powder, fish sauce and lime puree or juice.
-Finely shred the lemon myrtle or Kafir Lime) leaves and add.
+In a blender, place the dried shrimp (if using), the dried lemon myrtle/kaffir lime leaves, crushed garlic, pepper, galangal powder, fish sauce and lime juice and zest .
+Finely shred the lemon myrtle leaves and add.
 Finely dice the fresh chilli and add.
 Blend until all ingredients are mixed and a loose paste forms.
 If the mix is too dry you may add a tablespoon of the chicken stock to help blend.

 In a large saucepan, heat the oil and stir in the chilli powder.
 Add the spice paste and stir into the chilli oil for a minute or two.
 Add the stock and bring to the boil.
 Turn the heat down and let simmer for 15 minutes then remove from the heat and strain.